 The impression given by the news media is that Zika belongs solely to poverty-stricken third-world countries.
-Travel-imported cases in the United States have been covered by the state only and only regarding numbers.
+The state has covered travel-imported cases in the United States only and only regarding numbers.
 Essentially, this coverage has led the United States citizenry to believe that the illness is benign except in the case of pregnancy.
-Young women who are pregnant seem to be the most at risk while men have nothing to worry about.
+Young women who are pregnant seem to be the most at risk, while men have nothing to worry about.
 The news agencies have covered the Centers for Disease Control and Prevention guidelines regarding travel restrictions for pregnant women.
-Little to no coverage has focused on other complications, which can affect all ages, races and sexes.
+Little to no coverage has focused on other complications affecting all ages, races and sexes.

 The Zika virus (ZIKV) is a member of the Flaviviridae virus family and the Flavivirus genus.

 In humans, ZIKV causes a mild illness known as Zika virus infection, Zika fever, Zika or Zika disease.
 Since the 1950s, it had been known to occur within a narrow equatorial belt from Africa to Asia.
-In 2007, the virus spread eastward across the Pacific Ocean to Micronesia, French Polynesia, then to Easter Island.
-In 2015 it spread to South and Central America where the Zika outbreak has reached pandemic levels and then spread to the Caribbean and Puerto Rico.
-Travel-related cases have been reported worldwide in countries including the United States, Great Britain, Ireland and France to name just a few.
+In 2007, the virus spread eastward across the Pacific Ocean to Micronesia, French Polynesia, and Easter Island.
+In 2015 it spread to South and Central America, where the Zika outbreak reached pandemic levels and then spread to the Caribbean and Puerto Rico.
+Travel-related cases have been reported worldwide in countries including the United States, Great Britain, Ireland and France, to name just a few.

 Zika virus infection is similar to a mild form of dengue fever.
-Treatment is supportive in nature and currently cannot be prevented by medications or vaccines.
+Treatment is supportive and currently cannot be prevented by medications or vaccines.

 Zika virus infection is related to yellow fever and West Nile disease, which are caused by other arthropod-borne flaviviruses.
 Possible complications from Zika virus infection include Guillain-Barré syndrome and microcephaly.